alg-js/isbn/README.md

 console.log(idioten.agency);  // German language
 ```

-The allocated group and registrant rages are current up to July 2025, if
+The allocated group and registrant rages are current up to July 2025, if the
-the group allocations have been updated since then,
+group allocations have been updated since then, please create an issue on this
+repository.

 When parsing ISBNs the methods `parse`, `parseResult`, and `parseOrUndefined`
 handle invalid ISBNs in different ways: